Launching Productization - Marketing Strategy (Part 3)

 With productization, you’ll be pricing outcomes instead of inputs.
 It’s the value you create that matters, not how much time or effort you put in.
 That’s the whole point, after all - to make your business much more scalable by getting paid for your results instead of your time.

 While time is obviously finite, there’s no cap on the value your product can provide.

 Assess the value you’re adding to your product by streamlining your processes and results.
 The technology you’ve decided to adopt probably adds value, for instance.
 Here are a few specific ways productization can increase value:

-- Adding analytics that assess customer needs or track results will bring obvious benefits.
+Adding analytics that assess customer needs or track results (such as Google Analytics) will bring obvious benefits.
 An SEO company that adopts a more sophisticated algorithm to choose keywords is increasing the value of what it delivers, for instance.

 Look at what other companies are charging for products like yours, so you don’t overprice or underprice yourself.

 Factor in the time you’ll be saving, too.
 If you’re saving a pretty hefty chunk of time, you may actually want to offer your product at a lower price than before.
 Giving customers a discount for multiple purchases, or subscribing over a period of time, is a win-win.
 This also happens to be a great strategy for keeping current customers.

 The Product Ladder